 The Walkley Awards for Excellence in Journalism

 Gold Walkley: The Gold Walkley is the pinnacle of journalistic achievement.
-The winner is chosen from the category winners, excluding “Outstanding contribution to journalism.”
+The winner is chosen from the category winners, excluding the Walkley Book Award, Walkley Documentary Award and “Outstanding contribution to journalism.”

-Outstanding Contribution to Journalism: Recognises the achievements of a person or group for outstanding or enduring commitment to the highest standards of journalism and is chosen by the Walkley Trustees.
+Outstanding Contribution to Journalism: Recognises the achievements of a person or group for outstanding or enduring commitment to the highest standards of journalism and is chosen by the Walkley Directors.

 Nikon-Walkley Press Photographer of the Year: Entrants must submit a body of work up to ten images showing the photographer’s range and self-editing skill.
 Body of work can encompass any genre.